 I’ve read that I should visit a barber on George Street.
 Tommy J Barber is easy to miss.
 Housed in an old terrace, I walk right past.
 TJ is not there, but AJ is happy for me to look around.

-I meander up and down a few streets, past the refurbished Town Hall in Pitt Street.
+I meander up and down a few streets, past the refurbished Redfern Town Hall in Pitt Street.
 Four boys walk towards me.
 One is on a scooter.
 The younger, not much more than ten years old is smoking, puffing rings into the air.

 Back on Redfern Street, an old Hardware Store claims to have been there since 1970.
 For how much longer, I wonder.
 A rhyme on the wall of an old shoe repair shop claims “Roger is a man who will seldom refuse, to stitch or repair your boots or your shoes…”

 In Redfern Park, people are taking their lunch break.
 A group of mums and their young babies sit on rugs in the shade.
 A wiry elderly man has taken his shirt off to enjoy the sun.
 He greets me and comments on the weather.
-The oval, once home to the South Sydney Rabbitohs, is now used for some training and pre-season and exhibition matches.
+The Redfern Oval, once home to the South Sydney Rabbitohs, is now used for some training and pre-season and exhibition matches.
 Very popular with locals, their emblem graces many a house window.

 On the way to the Surry Hills Village Shops (actually in Redfern), I pass a pole dance academy and two ambulances, lights flashing.
 The workers’ cottages here are cute.
 A man who sees me looking at the gate of the NSW Mounted Police Academy, informs me that the academy is sometimes open to the public.
 While we chat the gates open and mounted police leave the precinct.